-5.1 Key Topic Fisheries
+5.1 Key Topic Fisheries Objective

-Advance towards the implementation of the Framework for Sustainable Fisheries, which elaborates on the catalogue of principles about impact assessments, best practice, closed areas, monitoring and control, stock assessment, best available knowledge and learning by doing, with the fishing sector in a collaborative approach and taking into account that the existing nature conservation standard should be maintained or improved.
+Further advance towards sustainable fisheries practices that have no negative impact on the Outstanding Universal Value of the Wadden Sea.
+Principles such as impact assessments, best practice, no-take areas, monitoring and control, stock assessment, best available knowledge and learning by doing, may be effective tools.
+The aim is to strengthen the knowledge base and innovative techniques taking into account that the existing nature conservation standard should be maintained or improved.

-- Significant harm of habitats and species due to fishing and aquaculture activities including bycatch and overfishing, habitat destruction, negative effects of non-indigenous species, litter pollution, underwater noise and reduced recolonisation possibilities for reef-building and other species. - Damage to vulnerable ecosystems, habitats, and species due to fishing activities in closed areas within the Wadden Sea World Heritage. - Increase of fishing pressure in the Wadden Sea due to expanding other use of the EEZ (by for example offshore wind energy) which entail exclusion of fishery.
+- Significant harm of habitats and species due to cumulative effects including those from fishing and marine aquaculture activities including bycatch and overfishing, depletion across the food web, habitat destruction, negative effects of human induced non-indigenous species, litter pollution, underwater noise and reduced recolonisation possibilities for reef-building (e.g. Sabellaria worms) and other species. - Damage to vulnerable ecosystems, habitats, food web and species due to cumulative effects including those from fishing activities in no-take areas within the Wadden Sea World Heritage. - Climate-driven increase of fishing pressure in the Wadden Sea due to intensification of area use e.g. by expanding wind farms and other uses in the offshore areas, and biological changes driven by temperature increase e.g. presence of new species, species spatial distribution and habitat use.

-- Trilaterally agreed Framework for Sustainable Fisheries (Annex 3, Tønder Declaration 2014). - Existing national effective good examples from fisheries and aquaculture management measures including closed areas for fisheries to learn from. - Studies on ecological impacts and projects on best practices, transdisciplinary research and use of the results in management.
+- EU Common Fisheries Policy, national laws and regulations and agreements with the fisheries sectors. - Trilaterally agreed Framework for Sustainable Fisheries (Annex 3, Tønder Declaration 2014).

+- Existing national and trilateral effective good examples from fisheries and aquaculture management e.g. in cooperation with the competent authorities no-take areas for fisheries, buying up fishing licences, use of sieve nets, de minimis regulation in crab fisheries, voluntary renunciation of dolly ropes, to learn from. - Marine Stewardship Council certification (MSC) including the commitment to avoid vulnerable areas as soon as they have been identified. - Studies on ecological impacts and projects on best practices, transdisciplinary research, and use of the results in management.

-1. The TWSC to stimulate exchange of information, knowledge, best practices, management experiences about fields of action especially important for their potential impact on the Wadden Sea World Heritage Site.
-The thematic exchange takes place at least twice per year and in the form of i.a. webinars, workshops, round tables inviting the groups of people related to the topic to come together.
-Depending on the topic treated, participants may include site managers, nature protection administrations, fishery administrations, aquaculture administrations, universities, research institutes, fisheries, aquaculture sector, and civil society.
-The outcome of such exchange may lead to identify and develop, where adequate, pilot studies while including stakeholders and site managers.
+1. The TWSC to stimulate and facilitate exchange of information, knowledge, best practices, management experiences about fields of action especially important for their potential impact on the Wadden Sea World Heritage Site.
+The outcome of such a thematic exchange may lead to identify and develop, where adequate, pilot studies and concrete measures while including the relevant authorities as well as stakeholders such as the fisheries sector, environmental NGOs, and site managers.